 They say that randomized control trials are easy.
 Hand out drugs or placebos based on a coin flip, wait three years and count the number of dead bodies in each group.
 Well, maybe it is not that easy, but the methodology is well established.

 Randomization of individual patients is considered the gold standard of research.
-It has several major advantages over other approaches to research.
-Randomization prevents covariate imbalance, both among measured and unmeasured covariates.
-Frail patients and hardy patients are allocated more or less evenly between the treatment and control group.
+Better than almost any other approach, randomization reduces the likelihood of sizable covariate imbalances, both among measured and unmeasured covariates.
+Thanks to the law of large numbers, frail patients and hardy patients are allocated more or less evenly between the treatment and control group.
 Patients who are terrible about showing up at their monthly evaluations are allocated more or less evenly.
 Patients who brush their teeth obsessively three or four times a day are allocated more or less evenly.

 Randomization does not have to be at the individual patient level.
 You might use cluster randomization where you select a large number of dental practices and randomly assign half of the locations to try a new intervention on all of their patients.
-All of the patients at the other clinic serve as controls.
-Cluster randomization requires special care during data analysis and often require matching or other controls.
+All of the patients at the other locations serve as controls.
+Cluster randomization requires special care during data analysis.
+If the number of clusters is small, you can’t lean as heavily on the law of large numbers.
+You may need to apply matching or other controls to the clusters.
 Nevertheless, cluster randomized trials have all the same benefits of individual randomization.

 There are times, however, when you should reject individual or cluster randomization in favor of some non-randomized alternatives.
 The sad truth is that randomization is not all it’s cracked up to be.